 Interpreting creatinine clearance

-• Above 90 mL/min: Normal or high kidney function.
+• Above 90 mL/min: normal or high estimated clearance.

 Frequently asked questions